Henry Bruce, 1st Baron Aberdare: Industrialist and politician, 1852–1868

 Bruce was returned unopposed as MP for Merthyr Tydfil in December 1852, following the death of Sir John Guest.
 He did so with the enthusiastic support of the late member's political allies, notably the iron masters of Dowlais, and he was thereafter regarded by his political opponents, most notably in the Aberdare Valley, as their nominee.
 Even so, Bruce's parliamentary record demonstrated support for liberal policies, with the exception of the ballot.
 The electorate in the constituency at this time remained relatively small, excluding the vast majority of the working classes.

 Significantly, however, Bruce's relationship with the miners of the Aberdare Valley, in particular, deteriorated as a result of the Aberdare Strike of 1857–58.
 In a speech to a large audience of miners at the Aberdare Market Hall, Bruce sought to strike a conciliatory tone in persuading the miners to return to work.
 In a second speech, however, he delivered a broadside against the trade union movement generally, referring to the violence engendered elsewhere as a result of strikes and to alleged examples of intimidation and violence in the immediate locality.
 The strike damaged his reputation and may well have contributed to his eventual election defeat ten years later.
 In 1855, Bruce was appointed a trustee of the Dowlais Iron Company and played a role in the further development of the iron industry.

 In November 1862, after nearly ten years in Parliament, he became Under-Secretary of State for the Home Department, and held that office until April 1864.
-He became a Privy Councillor and a Charity Commissioner for England and Wales in 1864, when he was moved to be Vice-President of the Council of Education.
+He became a Privy Councillor and a Charity Commissioner for England and Wales in 1864, when he was moved to be vice-president of the Council of Education.

 1868 general election

-At the 1868 general election, Merthyr Tydfil became a two-member constituency with a much-increased electorate as a result of the Second Reform Act of 1867.
+At the 1868 general election, Merthyr Tydfil became a two-member constituency with a much-increased electorate as a result of the Reform Act 1867.
 Since the formation of the constituency, Merthyr Tydfil had dominated representation as the vast majority of the electorate lived in the town and its vicinity, whereas there was a much lower number of electors in the neighbouring Aberdare Valley.
 During the 1850s and 1860s, however, the population of Aberdare grew rapidly, and the franchise changes in 1867 gave the vote to large numbers of miners in that valley.
 Amongst these new electors, Bruce remained unpopular as a result of his actions during the 1857–58 dispute.
 Initially, it appeared that the Aberdare iron master, Richard Fothergill, would be elected to the second seat alongside Bruce.
 However, the appearance of a third Liberal candidate, Henry Richard, a nonconformist radical popular in both Merthyr and Aberdare, left Bruce on the defensive and he was ultimately defeated, finishing in third place behind both Richard and Fothergill.